dgoldhirsch/android-2024/README.md

 A sample app using a reasonable tech stack containing the following elements:

 * Jetpack Compose
-* Simple, uni-directional architecture implemented with ViewModel and StateFlow
+* Simple, uni-directional architecture implemented with ViewModel, StateFlow
+* Repository and Data Source architecture
-* Flow-based repository
+* Coroutines/Flow
-* Coroutines
+* Hilt

 ## Architecture
 This is a unidirectional (reactive) app implemented with a view model that maintains a _ui state_ object that is collected-as-state by the Compose main layout.